A Fully First-Order Layer for Differentiable Optimization: Introduction

-On the theoretical side, we show that our proposed algorithm can compute an approximate hypergradient using only first-order information in $\tilde{O}(1)$ time for both linear and general convex constraints, under appropriate conditions.
-For linearly constrained bilevel problems, this strengthens prior results twofold.
-First, we relax the requirement of obtaining an exact dual solution to an approximate one that preserves the same active constraints.
-Second, under this relaxed assumption, we improve the convergence rate to $\tilde{\oo}(\delta^{-1}\epsilon^{-3})$, matching the best known rate for nonsmooth nonconvex optimization.
-We further extend this convergence guarantee to the class of ``well-behaved'' general convex constraints.
-Finally, to address concerns regarding the active-set assumption, we establish a similar guarantee for a smoothed version of the problem without this assumption.
+On the theoretical side, we show that our proposed algorithm computes an $\epsilon$-approximate hypergradient using only first-order information in $\oo(\log(1/\epsilon))$ time, under appropriate conditions.
+For constrained bilevel problems, this strengthens prior results by twofold.
+First, we improve the convergence rate of linearly constrained bilevel optimization to $\tilde{\oo}(\delta^{-1}\epsilon^{-3})$ to find a $(\delta,\epsilon)$-Goldstein stationary point~\cite{g77}, matching the best known rate for nonsmooth nonconvex optimization~\cite{zlj+20}.
+Second, we extend the guarantee from the linearly constrained bilevel setting to the general convex-constrained setting, showing that the same $\tilde{\oo}(\delta^{-1}\epsilon^{-3})$ rate in oracle complexity under additional assumptions.

-We implement our approach as an open-source PyTorch library and demonstrate that it can be easily integrated into existing codebases.
-Notably, our method is \emph{objective-agnostic}: it treats the loss function's influence via a simple gradient term, which means users do not need to derive problem-specific backward passes manually.
-In practice, one can switch from existing differentiable solvers (e.g., \cvxpylayer~\cite{aab+19}) with minimal modifications.
-Our contribution can be summarized as follows: \begin{itemize}[left=1em,nosep] \item We first rewrite the differentiable optimization as a new bilevel optimization.
-Then, we solve the bilevel optimization efficiently using a fully first-order algorithm.
+We implement our approach as an open-source PyTorch library \ffolayer and demonstrate that it can be easily integrated into existing codebases.
+Notably, our method is \emph{solver-agnostic}: hypergradients are computed without solver-specific differentiation, relying only on black-box solves of the original and perturbed problems.
+This property allows us to leverage state-of-the-art convex program solvers (such as GUROBI~\cite{gurobi} and MOSEK~\cite{mosek}) without modifying the gradient computation process, which is not supported by most of the existing differentiable optimization layers.

+Our contributions can be summarized as follows: \begin{itemize}[left=1em,nosep] \item We first rewrite the constrained differentiable optimization as a bilevel optimization.
+We then design a new first-order (inexact) oracle that computes $\epsilon$-approximate hypergradient with $\oo(\log (1/\epsilon))$ computation cost for general constrained bilevel optimization.

-\item We provide theoretical convergence analysis for both linear and general convex constraints, showing that our first-order algorithm matches the best-known complexity.
+\item We provide theoretical convergence analysis for both linear and general convex constraints, showing that our method matches the best-known convergence complexity $\tilde{\oo}(\delta^{-1} \epsilon^{-3})$ for reaching a Goldstein stationary point in constrained bilevel optimization.

-\item We release an open-source objective-agnostic layer that can be seamlessly integrated into neural network training pipelines, offering a drop-in replacement for existing differentiable solvers (e.g., \cvxpylayer). \end{itemize}
+\item We release an open-source solver-agnostic layer that can be seamlessly integrated into neural network training pipelines, offering a drop-in replacement for existing differentiable solvers. \end{itemize}